 Appearing completely lost, I asked if he needed a hand.
 Assuming he was in the right caravan park, I suggested he walk up the path to see if he could spot his camp site.
 He politely thanked me and wandered off.
 Presumably he found his camper.
 However I wouldn’t rule out that he slept it off under the slippery dip in the playground.

-This has nothing to do with the gastrointestinal habits of your partner.
+This has nothing to do with any of your partner’s annoying habits.
 Instead, I’m talking about windy weather.
 Wind isn’t exclusive to camping – it’s windy when you are home too but the noises it creates there tend to be more familiar.
 A loose gate might creek or a branch scratches against the gutters.

 You check the weather app at bedtime and see there’s a 10% chance of getting 1mm of rain.
 Great you think, nothing to worry about.